-If the fire is not hot enough these volatile vapours are still given off but are not completely burned in the appliance, they escape into the chimney.
+If the fire is not hot enough these volatile vapours are not completely burnt in the appliance.
 If the chimney is cool, some of these vapours will condense and solidify on to the inside of the chimney.
 In some chimneys they solidify to form the tarry deposits or creosote glaze.

 When we see wood and embers glowing, it is the fixed carbon that is burning.

 It is important to use dry wood.
 Aim for a 20% moisture content or less.
 If you are buying logs for immediate use, then tell your supplier you want to use them straight away and you want logs with a 20% moisture content or less.
 Do not settle for less.
 Alternatively, look out for the Ready to Burn logo for reassurance that the logs are dry and sustainably sourced.

 Constant smoke from the chimney – the chimney will smoke when first lit and perhaps when refuelling but otherwise there should be no smoke – smoke is simply unburned fuel, loaded with damaging particles

 Unburned wood or charcoal left after the stove goes out

 If you would like to discuss your appliance fuel burning requirements or anything to do with your chimney, please do not hesitate to get in touch.